Toloka/docs/en/template-builder/templates/text-recognition.md

     "label": "To clarify your decision, select one of the options:", "options": [
       {
-        "label": "No business",
-        "value": "no_business"
+        "label": "There is no business in the photo", "value": "no_business"
       },
       {
-        "label": "Photo of bad quality",
+        "label": "The photo is of bad quality", "value": "bad_quality"
-        "value": "bad_quality"
       },
       {
-        "label": "The name isn't fully visible",
+        "label": "The name isn not fully visible", "value": "not_fully_visible"
-        "value": "not_fully_visible"
       },
       {